byterubpay/byterub-site/_posts/2017-11-11-logs-for-the-Community-meeting-held-on-2017-11-11.md

 **\<sgp>** Great
 **\<serhack>** It's okay for me
 **\<sgp>** 9.
 Conclusion
 **\<sgp>** That’s all!
-Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #byterub-community.
 Take care, and know that change starts with YOU.